 Bharat Biotech's vaccine Covaxin gets expert panel's clearance for India

-New Delhi, Jan 02: The subject expert committee on Saturday recommended Bharat Biotech's Covaxin too for restricted emergency use, reports said.
+New Delhi, Jan 02: The subject expert committee on Saturday recommended Bharat Biotech's Covaxin too for restricted emergency use in India.

+"Grant of permission for restricted use in emergency situation in public interest as an abundant precaution, in clinical trial mode, specially in the context of infection by mutant strains, to M/s Bharat Biotech International Ltd., Hyderabad," statement by Union Health Ministry reads.

 This came a day after the Subject Expert Committee (SEC) of the Central Drugs Standard Control Organisation (CDSCO), India's drug regulator, recommended conditional use of the vaccine.